Getting Started Edit

 inbound Edit

-If enabled, it restricts the result set to only those Invoice
+If enabled, it restricts the result set to only those Invoices that the

 user is a client (or in a client company) of.